Top 14 reasons to reconsider cloud computing

 A cloud provider must always be up and available at every moment possible.
 This may not be true for software you install internally.
 You may be generally accepting of a few hours of downtime here and there.
 Across a large cluster of geographically diverse customers, the cloud provider doesn’t have this luxury.
 They’ll often build in disaster recovery and business continuity in a way that would not be remotely possible at a smaller company.

-There are numerous cloud based applications, Onspring included, that allow you to take multiple processes or functions and consolidate them into one central repository.
+There are numerous cloud-based applications, Onspring included, that allow you to take multiple processes or functions and consolidate them into one central repository.
 This allows you to take numerous disperse and disparate processes and unify them, and their data, into a central location.
-This centralization of related processes and data allows for improvement of each individual process by more closely relating it to data that may be maintained elsewhere.
+This centralization of related processes and data allows for the improvement of each individual process by more closely relating it to data that may be maintained elsewhere.
 You get updated content immediately from your peers across the hall.
 You get real-time reporting across all the things you care about.
-You can drill down into the related data and find information you never knew existed.
+You can drill down into the related data and find the information you never knew existed.

 It’s not necessary to consolidate everything into one location.
 It is necessary to do so when it makes you better and gives you a positive ROI.
-That ROI can be measured in real numbers, general productivity or just improvement of the process and understanding of the data, allowing you to build your business better and beat your competitors by doing it better.
+That ROI can be measured in real numbers, general productivity, or just improvement of the process and understanding of the data, allowing you to build your business better and beat your competitors by doing it better.

 I’d like to pretend I’m unbiased, but I won’t.
 I did, however, choose to take Onspring the route of the cloud precisely because of all of the above reasons.
-It’s a potent mix of all of the above that allows Onspring to offer world-class performance, usability and customer satisfaction.
+It’s a potent mix of all of the above that allows Onspring to offer world-class performance, usability, and customer satisfaction.
 I couldn’t imagine giving that up to go back to the way things were done in 2001.

 (Had to end on a rhyme.)

-All cloud based technologies share similar risks.
-I plan on writing another blog entry in the near future covering some of these more in depth, such as insider threat, ownership of data and government intrusion.
+All cloud-based technologies share similar risks.
+I plan on writing another blog entry in the near future covering some of these more in-depth, such as insider threat, ownership of data, and government intrusion.